 - Add the sugar and continue beating for a long time.
 About three weeks.

 - Change to the dough hook and gradually add the flour mixture, mixing for two to three minutes until a soft dough is formed.
+After the flour is added it's important not to overbeat your mixture.

 - Add the pecans, and beat for another minute.